f4dzn99/AmberELEC-R36S-Minimalist-controls-theme/README.md

 # :arrow_right: AmberELEC-R36S-Minimalist-controls-theme (640x480)

-:white_circle: The theme was created for the R36S with **_AmberELEC /Pan4ELEC_** systems.
+:white_circle: My theme was created for the R36S with **_AmberELEC /Pan4ELEC_** systems.
 I designed them in inkscape to be very minimalist based on the console controls.

 There are 8 color options to choose from and they apply to the system wallpaper. :smiley: